The Issues Take Action Documents Timeline Share πŸ“ Attend the Meeting

 Narrower Lanes & More Obstacles

-The redesign installs chicane obstacles that force drivers to weave, while shrinking travel lanes from today's 10.5–11 ft down to just 9.5 feet.
+The redesign installs chicane obstacles that force drivers to weave, while shrinking travel lanes from today's 10.5–11 ft down to just 9.5 feet in some places.

 Traffic safety researcher Dewan Masud Karim found the safe sweet spot for urban lanes is 10 to 10.5 feet.
 Below that, crash risk measurably increases.